openmusic-project/OM-Chant/README.md

 # OM-Chant

 OM-Chant is an OpenMusic library for the control of the Chant synthesizer.
-The Chant synthesiser allows to simulate and reproduce sung voice sounds, but also in order to create more abstract sounds using the same production model.
+The Chant synthesiser allows to simulate and reproduce sung voice sounds, but also to create more abstract sounds using the FOF synthesis technique.

 <img src="docs/images/om-chant.png">

 ### Documentation

 A complete documentation is available here: http://support.ircam.fr/docs/om-libraries/om-chant/
-The OM-Chant library also contains a full set on tutorial patches.
+The OM-Chant library also contains a full set of tutorial patches.

 ***See also more information on the [projet wiki pages](https://github.com/openmusic-project/OM-Chant/wiki/), including a set of [sound examples](https://github.com/openmusic-project/OM-Chant/wiki/Examples).***